tx-agent-kit

 The application layer can import from domain/, ports/, and other application/ files, but never from concrete infrastructure.
 It orchestrates calls to port methods and domain functions without containing SQL or HTTP calls itself.

-Persistence in packages/db/src/repositories/
+Persistence in packages/infra/db/src/repositories/

 Concrete repository implementations live in the database package, not inside the core domain:

-// packages/db/src/repositories/invoice.repository.ts
+// packages/infra/db/src/repositories/invoice.repository.ts

 import type { InvoiceRepositoryPort } from "@tx-agent-kit/core/domains/billing/ports/invoice-repository.port.js"